 Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 If you haven’t already, spending a few moments browsing the Instant Overview of File Comparison and Merging will help you quickly become familiar with Merge file comparisons.
-It might also be helpful to review the The Ribbon and the Toolbar: Making the Most of the Merge User Interface on Different Versions of Windows topic.
+It might also be helpful to review the Making the Most of the Ribbon topic.

 Performing a comparison

-You can open a new image comparison tab by selecting the New image comparison button in the quick access toolbar (above the ribbon), the ribbon itself (or the drop-down menu for the leftmost ribbon item), or the drop-down menu attached to the New text comparison toolbar button in the old-style Merge interface.
+You can open a new image comparison tab by selecting the New image comparison button in the quick access toolbar (above the ribbon) or the ribbon itself (or the drop-down menu for the leftmost ribbon item).

 Two empty areas where the compared images will be displayed take up the majority of the window.
 Above each file pane is an entry field that you can use to enter the path to a file that you want to compare.